zero-g/grunt-concat-seajs/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
-- 2016 8.30 v1.0.12 1.Fix get filerev map bug, 2.Add inject fetch/seajs file into pages feature.
+- 2016 8.30 -v1.0.12 -Fix get filerev map bug, and add inject fetch/seajs file into pages feature.
-- 2016 9.2 v1.1.0 1.Fix no concat file fetch error bug.
-2.Update readme.md.
+- 2016 9.2 -v1.1.0 -Fix no concat file fetch error bug,and Update readme.md.